Sustainable workwear made in the Netherlands

 - Sustainable materials where it matters: organic, recycled, or deadstock – without compromising on appearance.

-Ready for company clothing from a Dutch atelier?
+Ready for workwear from a Dutch atelier?

 No. Some clients primarily choose local production, quality, and a good fit.
 Others also want to add recycling or upcycling.
 We structure the process so that you can start with what suits you – and later easily add steps.

-What do you mean by sustainable company clothing?
+What do you mean by sustainable workwear?

 What is the minimum order quantity (MOQ)?